In This Section:

 Avery bright began playing the violin at age four.
 His early training was under the Suzuki method, and he spent his high school years studying with Dr. Sam McClure.
 His higher education includes a bachelor's of music in violin pedagogy from the Wheaton College Conservatory of Music in Wheaton, Illinois, and a master's of music from Belmont University in commercial violin styles.
 While at Wheaton, he studied with Dr. Lee Joiner, and later at Belmont with Elisabeth Small, both pupils of Dorothy Delay.

 In addition to his classical training, Avery grew up playing traditional fiddle tunes.
 Today Avery's music continues to feature both his classical training as well as his bluegrass roots.
-Some of his original work blends advanced classical technique with traditional bluegrass heart in a beautiful signature style. he will be releasing a solo EP in May 2014.
+Some of his original work blends advanced classical technique with traditional bluegrass heart in a beautiful signature style.

 Avery has been able to share the stage with a variety of artists, including Steven Curtis Chapman, Bela Fleck, Laura Bell Bundy, Neil Sedaka, Kansas, Ray Price, and the Cherokee Cowboys, the Trans-Siberian Orchestra, Casting Crowns, Natalie Grant, Selah, Matthew West, Nicole Nordeman, and modern hymn writers Keith and Kristyn Getty among others.